-The Procurement Enhancement Program (PEP) establishes aspirational goals to overcome barriers identified in the Disparity Study (“A Second-Generation Disparity Study for the City of Dayton, Ohio” final report dated August 8, 2008) for minority-owned, woman-owned, small and local companies.
-These goals serve to enhance the percentage of minority-owned, woman-owned, small and local companies working with the City over the next 10 years.
+The Procurement Enhancement Plan (PEP) Program establishes aspirational goals to overcome barriers identified in the Disparity Study (“A Third-Generation Disparity Study for the City of Dayton, Ohio” final report dated November 6, 2019) for minority-owned, woman-owned, small, and local companies.
+These goals serve to enhance the percentage of minority-owned, woman-owned, small, and local companies working with the City over the next 10 years.
 The program does not set contracting quotas, which have been struck down by federal courts over the past 20 years.

 PEP Program Information: